 Value Criteria #1:

-We look for a quality rating that is average or better.
+Look for a quality rating that is average or better.
 You don’t need to find the best quality companies–average or better is fine.
 Benjamin Graham recommended using Standard & Poor’s rating system and required companies to have an S&P Earnings and Dividend Rating of B or better.
 The S&P rating system ranges from D to A+.
-We try to recommend stocks with ratings of B+ or better, just to be on the safe side.
+Stick to stocks with ratings of B+ or better, just to be on the safe side.

 Value Criteria #2:

 Graham advised buying companies with Total Debt to Current Asset ratios of less than 1.10.
-In value investing it is important at all times to invest in companies with a low debt load, especially now with tight lending in a weak economy.
+In value investing it is important at all times to invest in companies with a low debt load.
 Total Debt to Current Asset ratios can be found in data supplied by Standard & Poor’s, Value Line, and many other services.

 Value Criteria #3:

-We check the Current Ratio (current assets divided by current liabilities) to find companies with ratios over 1.50.
-This is a common ratio provided by many investment services and is especially important now, because you want to make sure a company has enough cash and other current assets to weather any further declines in the economy.
+Check the Current Ratio (current assets divided by current liabilities) to find companies with ratios over 1.50.
+This is a common ratio provided by many investment services.

 Value Criteria #4: